 Hazards: Bring some earplugs as the park straddles Burlington Northern railroad tracks.

 Water: Sink in Sanican turned off in winter.
-Use spigot outside ranger residence.
+Recommend bringing your own water.

-Sanitation: To get to Sanicans, go past gate, through tunnel, and under railroad tracks.
-The gate will not be unlocked unless you make reservations.
+Sanitation: To get to Sanicans, go under railroad tracks.

 Overflow: None available